 Eric Chan

-I am a computer scientist at Adobe Systems Inc., where I conduct research and develop software for processing digital photographs.
-My primary research interests include real-time rendering algorithms and graphics architectures.
+I am a Senior Principal Scientist at Adobe, where I conduct research and develop software for processing digital photographs.
+My primary interests are image processing, real-time rendering algorithms, and graphics architecture.
+Current projects include Camera Raw, Lightroom, and DNG.

 In Spring 2007, I co-taught CSCI E-234 Introduction to Computer Graphics and GPU Programming with Hanspeter Pfister at the Harvard Extension School.
 I also helped teach this course in Fall 2005.
 It's part of the Extension School's Distance Education program; we had students from all over North America taking the class.